Flosener/neural-style-transfer/README.md

 # Final-Project-IANNWTF

-Here we upload our final project for the course "Implementing Artificial Neural Networks with TensorFlow"
+Here we upload our final project for the course "Implementing Artificial Neural Networks with TensorFlow"!
+Bli bla blub, let's test commiting changes!